sunosuporno/sparklend-walkthrough/walkthroughs/sparklend.md

 Now you can go to [Etherscan](https://goerli.etherscan.io/) and search for the contract address.
 You should see the contract with the name `SparkLendScript`. </br>
 Go to the 'Write Contract' tab and you should see the 4 functions we discussed earlier. </br>
 ![Write Contract](./write-contract.png) </br>
-Now, press the conect button and connect your Metamask wallet.
+Now, press the connect button and connect your Metamask wallet.
 Now, you can interact with any of the functions. </br>
 Congratulations!
 You've successfully interacted with the SparkLend protocol using contracts and now you can integrate it with your protocol! 🎉